List of Ace Attorney characters: Iris Wilson

 Iris Wilson (アイリス・ワトソン, Airisu Watoson) is the assistant and adoptive daughter of Herlock Sholmes.
 She is a child prodigy, most notably penning 'The Adventures of Herlock Sholmes' and holding a medical degree at the age of 10.
+She is highly clever and perceptive, but simultaneously has a childlike level of innocence.
 Like Sholmes, she frequently assists Ryunosuke in the investigative portion of his cases, and even once stood alongside him in court.

+Iris was listed as the favorite character of Game Informer writer Kimberly Wallace.
+Iris Wilson's theme received praise from Adventure Gamers, describing it as "high-energy, cheery-tempoed whimsy".